fauxtix/CVDRiskScores/README.md

 _CVDRiskScores is a multi-platform application for simulating and calculating cardiovascular risk scores, designed for clinicians, researchers, and health-minded individuals.
 The app enables users to estimate individual 10-year risk of cardiovascular events using validated algorithms such as SCORE2 and Framingham, based on key patient data (age, gender, blood pressure, cholesterol, smoking status, etc)_

-Built on .NET 9 MAUI, CVDRiskScores delivers a modern, cross-platform UX on mobile and desktop, with interactive results and localization support.
+Built on .NET 9 MAUI, CVDRiskScores delivers a cross-platform UX on mobile and desktop, with interactive results and localization support.

 ---